replikativ/konserve/interop/windows-durability/README.md

 ## Experimental FFM binding increment

-`WindowsDirectorySync.java` calls CreateFileW with GENERIC_WRITE, share
+`src/java22/konserve/internal/WindowsDirectorySync.java` calls CreateFileW with GENERIC_WRITE, share
 read/write/delete, OPEN_EXISTING and FILE_FLAG_BACKUP_SEMANTICS, then
 FlushFileBuffers and CloseHandle.
 Native errors are captured at the downcall boundary with GetLastError, before Java or another call can overwrite them.